List of Indian reservations in the United States

 This is a list of Indian reservations and other tribal homelands in the United States.
 In Canada, the Indian reserve is a similar institution.

 Federally recognized reservations

-There are 326 Indian Reservations in the United States.
+There are approximately 567 federally recognized Indian Reservations in the United States.
 Most of the tribal land base in the United States was set aside by the federal government as Native American Reservations.
 In California, about half of its reservations are called rancherías.
 In New Mexico, most reservations are called Pueblos.
 In some western states, notably Nevada, there are Native American areas called Indian colonies.
-Populations are total census counts and include non-Native American people as well, sometimes making up a majority of the residents.
+Populations are the total census counts and include non-Native American people as well, sometimes making up a majority of the residents.
 The total population of all of them is 1,043,762.

 Federally recognized trust lands

 Alaska Native village statistical areas

 Alaska Native Village Statistical Areas are geographical areas the United States Census Bureau uses to track demographic data.
 These statistical areas represent permanent or seasonal residences of Alaska natives.
 Specifically, they contain a significant proportion of persons who are either member of, or receiving services from a defining Alaska Native Village for at least one season of the year.
 Alaska Natives previously had many small reserves scattered around Alaska; however, all but one (the Annette Island Reserve of Tsimshian) were repealed with the passage of the Alaska Native Claims Settlement Act in 1971.